Industry 4.0 is the digital transformation of manufacturing/production and related industries and value creation processes.

 - The Industrial Internet: what is called the fourth industrial revolution in Industry 4.0.

 Today the concept of four industrial revolutions, however, has gained widespread adoption and so has Industry 4.0.

 Globalization, architectures and standardization: the collaboration between Industry 4.0 and the Industrial Internet Consortium

-The Industrial Internet Consortium had a more cross-industry approach than German “Plattform Industrie 4.0” (the Industry 4.0 Platform), which was more focussed on manufacturing (although now it’s also used for logistics and more).
+The Industrial Internet Consortium had a more cross-industry approach than German “Plattform Industrie 4.0” (the Industry 4.0 Platform), which was more focused on manufacturing (although it’s also used for logistics and more).

 As both the Industrial Internet Consortium and Plattform Industrie 4.0 shared many efforts and views, and more and more companies became member of both platforms, both organizations started looking at similarities and collaboration.
 After all, we still do live in a globalized world, certainly in industrial production and related markets.

 So, collaboration became obvious, even more so because both industry bodies were working on an architectural framework.
 In the context of Industry 4.0 and “Plattform Industrie 4.0” this framework is known as RAMI 4.0, short for the Reference Architecture Model for Industrie 4.0.
 The Industrial Internet Consortium’s framework is known as IIRA, short for the Industrial Internet Reference Architecture.

 Early 2016 the Industrial Internet Consortium and Plattform Industrie 4.0 announced their collaboration, with a focus on standardization, the architecture for the “new” manufacturing, the business goals and the role of the Internet of Things in it all.